geopandas/geopandas/doc/source/docs/user_guide/set_operations.rst

 .. note::
-   Note to users familiar with the *shapely* library: :meth:`~geopandas.GeoDataFrame.overlay` can be thought of as offering versions of the standard *shapely* set-operations that deal with the complexities of applying set operations to two *GeoSeries*.
-The standard *shapely* set-operations are also available as :class:`~geopandas.GeoSeries` methods.
+   Note to users familiar with the *shapely* library: :meth:`~geopandas.GeoDataFrame.overlay` can be thought of as offering versions of the standard *shapely* set operations that deal with the complexities of applying set operations to two *GeoSeries*.
+The standard *shapely* set operations are also available as :class:`~geopandas.GeoSeries` methods.

 The different overlay operations